Nonlinear Programming

-Introduction To Quadratic Programming
+Quadratic Programming Problem

 A quadratic programming problem is a mathematical programming problem, which consists of an objective function composed of linear and quadratic terms and a set of linear constraints.
+A quadratic programming problem can be solved by a modification of the simplex procedure.

 Quadratic programming model is the simplest nonlinear extension of the linear programming model.